 If you receive the Newsletters on your @unive email account, the University will process your name, surname and @unive email address.

 The legal basis for this processing activity is represented by art.
 6.1.e) of the Regulation ("execution of a task of public interest or connected to the exercise of public powers").
 You can unsubscribe to the Newsletters by clicking the unsubscribe link included in each email or by writing to the DPO.

 The University will also process personal data for historical, statistical and scientific purposes in order to improve its activities within its institutional aims and in compliance with its legal obligations.
 The legal basis for this processing activity is represented by art.
 6.1.e) of the Regulation ("execution of a task of public interest or connected to the exercise of public powers").

 The processing of personal data is based on the principles of fairness, lawfulness and transparency and the protection of the privacy rights of the data subject, as well as the additional principles established by art.
 5 of the Regulation.

 4) Means of data processing

-The processing of personal data will be carried out by authorized parties (in compliance with the provisions of Article 29 of the Regulation and art.
-2-quaterdecies of the D. lgs.
+The processing of personal data will be carried out by authorized employees (in compliance with Article 29 of the Regulation and art.
+2-quaterdecies of D. lgs.
 196/2003), with the use of computerised procedures, adopting appropriate technical and organisational measures to protect them from unauthorised or illegal access, destruction, loss of integrity and confidentiality, even if accidental in nature.

 5) Data retention